Factbox: China approves new GMO soybean, corn and canola traits

 DP 4114, Qrome, also produced by DowDuPont, is a corn product resistant to glufosinate and designed to protect against insects and increase yields.

-SYHT0H2 soybean developed by Bayer Crop Science and Syngenta but now held by German Chemical company BASF.
+SYHT0H2 soybean developed by Bayer Crop Science and Syngenta (SYENF.PK) but now held by German Chemical company BASF (BASFn.DE).
 It is resistant to the herbicides glufosinate and Mesotrione, according to the biotech group ISAAA.

 Bayer-owned Monsanto’s 88302 canola variety is tolerant to glyphosate during the reproductive flowering phase.
 It promised better control of certain tough weeds and a wider application window, according to a Bayer statement on Tuesday.
 It will be available this year to Canadian and U.S. farmers, and Bayer estimates 1 million planted acres in 2019.